vijay03/cs360v-f20/review-questions.md

 * Why are para-virtualized device drivers split into front-end and back-end?
 What does this achieve?
 * How is memory virtualized in Xen?
 Is this faster than memory virtualization with EPT?
 * Given that binary translation is done on the fly, why is this approach effective for full-machine virtualization?
 Why isn't the overhead prohibitive?
+* Once set up, among shadow page tables and EPT, which are faster?
+* How does hardware support help CPU virtualization?